 CFS/ICD players derive majority of their revenues from container handling and transportation, and the remaining from ground rent and auctions.
-The CFS/ICD industry is valued at Rs 54-57 billion as of fiscal 2022.
-The industry grew at 8% in fiscal 2022, in line with increase in container traffic.
-Realisation rose 1-2% year-on-year due to lower container throughput and higher realisations due to uptick in ground rent thanks to longer dwell time.
+The CFS/ICD industry is valued at Rs 62-63 billion as of fiscal 2023.
+The industry grew at 10% in fiscal 2022, in line with increase in container traffic.
+Realisation remained flat year-on-year due to lower container throughput and higher realisations due to uptick in ground rent thanks to longer dwell time.

 The CFS market was on a declining trend due to the government's focus on DPD.
-However, the share of DPD is expected to stabilise at 55-60% of imports vis-à-vis the government's set target of 70%, as more than half of the
+However, the share of DPD is expected to stabilise at 55-60% of imports vis-à-vis the government's set target of 70%, as more than half of the DPD containers are resent to CFS either because of non-clearance within 48 hours or voluntarily by importers for storage and onward transportation to the hinterland.